 For example, if you are based in the U.S. and do not service international markets the “top locations” information can help you understand if your activities are attracting the appropriate audience.

-In post, data gives you a quick overview of how individual posts perform.
-Instead of viewing interactions and discovery on an aggregate level you in post data allows you to view more granular details.
+In Post Data gives you a quick overview of how individual posts perform.
+Instead of viewing interactions and discovery on an aggregate level, Post Data allows you to view more granular details.

 Why Instagram In Post Data is Important